August 23, 2022

 2. Avoid Smoking

-You shouldn’t smoke tobacco or marijuana at least eight hours prior to your appointment.
-Smoking tobacco increases your blood pressure, and if you smoke marijuanna you will be deferred for at least a day.
+You shouldn’t smoke tobacco or cannabis at least eight hours prior to your appointment.
+Smoking tobacco increases your blood pressure, and if you smoke cannabis you will be deferred for at least a day.

 3. Avoid Fatty Foods